 Georgia Southern University’s Garden of the Coastal Plain is a wonderful 11 acres where one can relax and enjoy nature.
 It is home to 20 of Georgia’s protected plant species, along with many others.
 The garden is open to the public and students alike.
 Hummingbirds and butterflies can be found among the flowers to the enjoyment of observers.

 University of Chicago – Chicago, Illinois

 The botanic garden at the University of Chicago is a welcome break in the cityscape.
-The garden came to be twenty years ago, and has been thriving ever since.
+The garden came to be twenty years ago and has been thriving ever since.
 Rather than having a separate area for the garden, the entire campus is a part of it.
-Various plots and flowerbeds dot campus.
+Various plots and flowerbeds dot the campus.
 It changes and evolves constantly.

 Iowa State University – Ames, Iowa

 Reiman Gardens at Iowa State University is open year-round.
 The 17 acres contains hundreds of plants, insects, and various architectural beauties. the gardens are available for the public to visit, though classes and lectures are often held there.
 Places to visit include the Christina Reiman Butterfly Wing, Joey and Jesse’s Herb Garden, the Trial and Display Garden, and many others.

 Berry College – Mt.
 Berry, Georgia

 The Oak Hill Gardens at Berry College is 90 years old this year (for the first designs, at least).
 There are several distinct gardens: a formal garden, a sundial garden, a flowered path, a goldfish garden, and a sunken garden.
 The hours of operation are from 10 am to 5 pm.